Ovarian hyperstimulation syndrome

-Ovarian hyperstimulation syndrome (OHSS) is a complication of ovarian stimulation treatment (ovarian induction therapy) for in vitro fertilisation.
+Ovarian hyperstimulation syndrome (OHSS) is a complication of controlled ovarian stimulation, which is an assisted reproduction technique used for in vitro fertilisation (IVF).
 Rarely, it may also occur spontaneously in pregnancy (see below).
-It consists of ovarian enlargement with extravascular accumulation of fluid leading to variable weight gain, ascites, pleural effusions, intravascular volume depletion and oliguria.
+It consists of ovarian enlargement with an extravascular accumulation of fluid leading to variable weight gain, ascites, pleural effusion, intravascular volume depletion, and oliguria.

 On this page: